Ro45CR7zz/Magic-ScratchCard/README.md

 🌈 Animated Gradient Effects – Glowing borders and animated text bring life to the UI.....

-🎁 Surprise Button – Get a new emoji anytime with the "Surprise Me" button.
+🎁 Surprise Button – Get a new emoji anytime with the "Surprise Me" buttonn..

 🎮 Tilt Interaction – 3D-like cardd rotation based on cursor position for extra depth.